AngeloTrifelli/PlayVerse/README.md

    git clone https://github.com/AngeloTrifelli/PlayVerse.git
    ```

-2. **Create the containers**: before executing this step ensure that the **docker** service is running on your machine.
-Open a terminal inside the folder containing the cloned repository and run the following command in order to create all the docker containers:
+2. **Create the containers**: before performing this step make sure that the **docker** service is running on your machine.
+Open a terminal in the folder containing the cloned repository and run the following command in order to create all the docker containers:

   ```bash
    docker-compose up -d
    ```

-3. **Open the application**: once that the containers have finished their creation you can start using the application by simply opening your browser on the following URL:
+3. **Open the application**: once that the containers are created you can start using the application.
+You can simply open your browser to the following URL:

   http://localhost:3000

-4. **Stop the application**: when you want to stop using the application, you can stop the docker containers with the following command:
+4. **Stop the application**: if you want to stop using the application, you can stop the docker containers with the following command:

    ```bash
     docker-compose down